How to start a career in Data Science

 Step 4: Complete formal data science training

 Formal study remains the most efficient way to ‘professionalise’ your data science skills.
 Formal data science courses offer structured learning experiences that are curated to provide training in the most valuable competencies in the field.
-This, in turn, makes independent work – and the learning that comes from it – more efficient.
+This, in turn, makes independent work—and the learning that comes from it—more efficient.
 The benefits of formal study also include access to a network of academics and fellow learners and the ability to show employers a recognised credential as evidence of their skills.
 This is particularly essential to set yourself apart as a true data scientist.

-A data science education from the University includes training in the profession’s core competencies and most in-demand skills, including statistics and machine learning.
-Furthermore, the University’s courses include the ability to specialise in these and other skills, such as database systems, so that you can target your education to your particular career goals.
-Moreover, the University is internationally ranked as a top school for statistics, mathematics and computer science, and employers understand that its graduates have the skills they need to be successful in their fields.
+A data science education from the university includes training in the profession’s core competencies and most in-demand skills, including statistics and machine learning.
+Furthermore, the university’s courses include the ability to specialise in these and other skills, such as database systems, so that you can target your education to your particular career goals.
+Moreover, the university is internationally ranked as a top school for statistics, mathematics and computer science, and employers understand that its graduates have the skills they need to be successful in their fields.

-Data science job outlook and salary
+Data scientist salary and job outlook

 As members of a profession that’s in strong demand, aspiring data scientists can expect a promising job outlook and generous salaries as they move through their careers.